clevyr/nova-filemanager/README.md

 # Clevyr Nova Filemanager

-This is a fork of https://github.com/mucenica-bogdan/Nova-Filemanager that is a laravel 9 fix fork of https://infinetyes.github.io/Nova-Filemanager

 This package will be maintained and updated by Clevyr going forward.
 This package is currently compatible with Nova 3 and Laravel 9.

-Read the docs at https://infinetyes.github.io/Nova-Filemanager/
+Read the full docs at https://infinetyes.github.io/Nova-Filemanager/

 ## Installation
 ```